nicl83/winbot/README.md

 ## Setup
 1. Run `main.py` once.
 It should generate a new file, `winbot.ini`.
-2. Fill out `winbot.ini` with values of your choice. `token` is your Discord bot token, `prefix` is the bot's prefix, `channel_id` is where the startup message will be sent, and `owner_id` is the User ID of the bot owner.
+2. Fill out `winbot.ini` with values of your choice. `token` is your Discord bot token, `prefix` is the bot's prefix, `channel_id` is the Text Channel ID of where the bot's startup message will be sent and `owner_id` is the User ID of the bot's owner.
-3. Start a QEMU VM with `-qmp tcp:localhost:4444,server,nowait` appended to the end of it's launch options.
+3. Start a QEMU VM with `-qmp tcp:localhost:4444,server,nowait` appended to the end of its launch options.
 5. Start the bot by running `main.py`.
 6. Go nuts!
 > Note: You can ignore `vm_name` safely as it is no longer needed, unless you are running multiple QMP enabled QEMU instances at once.